 How do you do all of this?

-Simple … first, set up your WordPress site as described in Part Two.
-Then, get it configured as shown in Part 3.
-After all this is in place, you then automate the process using plugins.
+Simple … first, set up your website or blog as described in Part 2.
+Then, expertly configure things as shown in Part Three.
+After all this is in place, you then connect all of the dots with plugins such as the ones listed in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a number of traffic-generating plugins that can help:
+Let’s take a look now at some traffic-generating plugins that can:

-- Distribute content to social sites and social bookmarking sites
+- Syndicate content automatically to social sites and social bookmarking accounts

 - Syndicate comments automatically to other blogs

-- Syndicate content via RSS to other online properties
+- Distribute content via RSS feeds to other online properties

-You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, LinkedIn, Google+ and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, Google+, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/